ArafatBytes/Product-Store/README.md

-# Product Store
+# Wardiere

-Product Store is a simple MERN stack project that allows users to add, update, and delete product information.
+Wardiere is a simple MERN stack project that allows users to add, update, and delete product information.

 ## Features